dushimsam/deep-dive-into-algorithms/README.md

 #### Technologies
-- C++ (I preffered  using this language due to the size of it's community in competitive programming and it's exceptional execution speed compared to other languages such as Java and Python ).
+- C++ (I preffered  using this language due to the size of it's community in competitive programming and it's exceptional execution speed compared to other languages like Java and Python ).

 [Back To The Top](#read-me-template)